John Davison, writer, lecturer and accountant, answers your questions following the UK decision to leave the EU.

 Will it be necessary to complete Intrastats forms after Brexit?

-Intrastats are used to gather information about the transfer of goods between EU Member States.
-As the UK will no longer be in the EU, there will appear to be no continuing need for Intrastats.
+Intrastats are used to gather information about the transfer of goods between the EU Member States.
+As the UK will no longer be in the EU, there will no longer be any need for Intrastats.
 The information that was gathered by these forms will be collected using the replacement import and export documents (the forms that will replace the C88 forms used for imports and exports currently).
-If there was some sort of halfway house for trading with the EU, the Intrastats could possibly be retained.

 Will the triangulation facility for supplies to third-party customers still be available?